 Just about everything works!

-There are a few things that don't work well - older versions of SnagIt for example don't want to capture windows correctly and my audio software was having problems keeping the external audio interface connected.
+But there are a few things that don't work well - older versions of SnagIt for example don't want to capture windows correctly and my audio software was having problems keeping the external audio interface connected.
 Mostly edge cases, but be aware there are somethings - especially hardware or low level windows stuff - that can have problems.

-The one let down is that performance is not quite as impressive as advertised hyped.
-It feels like there's quite a bit of lag, especially loading applications initially.
 Performance overall feels at best like a mid-level laptop, certainly not something that would replace a higher end developer I7/I9 laptop for me.
-Even AI operations which is what these machines were supposed to be best at are only barely better for local AI processing compared to my I9 and low-midrange nVidia card equipped laptop do.
+Even AI operations which is what these machines were supposed to be best at are only marginally better for local AI processing compared to my I9 and low-midrange nVidia card equipped laptop do.

 .NET Applications - Just Run Natively!